Home > NLP Reviews > NLP Book Reviews > General NLP Book Reviews > NLP Book Review: Using your Brain for a Change by Richard Bandler

 This is a seminar-turned-into-a-book, a style that may not appeal to everyone, but it's an easy read.

+The book contains plenty of exercises, and it's all about changing the way you use your own brain which is the way to start working with NLP.
 If you don't try these things out on your own mind, how do you expect to be able to change others?